jkoppel/mandate/README.md

 `irrelevance (SortIrr <sort>)`: Abstracts all terms of the given sort to ValStar.
 For example, for MITScript, `irrelevance (SortIrr "Exp")` abstracts all expresisons to ValStar, generating statement-level CFGs.
 `irrelevance (VarNotIrr <variable name>)`: Abstracts all terms to ValStar except the value of the given variable in the environment.

-Tiger and MITScript also define the `irrSkippingFunScope` combinator (example usage: `irrSkippingFunScope ValueIrr`) which produces a modified abstraction which also abstracts the inner evaluation of functions to ValStar.
+Tiger and MITScript also define the `irrSkippingFunScope` and `irrSkippingScope` combinators respectively (example usage: `irrSkippingFunScope ValueIrr`) which produces a modified abstraction which also abstracts the inner evaluation of functions to ValStar.

 Abstractions of the built-in semantic functions are defined per-language in the `Semantics.hs` file for that language.
 For example, for Tiger, the code begins: